 Barbecue shrimp is one of those simple and yet perfectly summer recipes.
-Perfect as a side dish to a masterfully grilled steak or tacos, or as a stand-alone alongside a grilled salad, this bbq shrimp skewers recipe is an essential summer dish.
+Perfect as a side dish to a masterfully grilled steak or tacos, or as a stand-alone alongside a grilled salad, this grilled shrimp skewers recipe is an essential summer dish.
 And one we can’t get enough of.

 Shrimp are one of those little bites that I absolutely love to devour.
 But, didn’t really cook a lot until last summer, when I decided I was going to master shrimp (and when Grilling Grandma enlightened me to the simple joy of a grilled shrimp wedge salad).
 Before then, it was a cocktail or bust.

 Now, it’s grilled with layers of flavors all the way.
 Once I got over my fear of the shrimp drying out, sticking, and overcooking on the grill, I’ve become a master of popping shrimp on the grill a few times a month as a low-calorie satiating dinner plan.
+Or even fast recipes in the cast iron skillet like our shrimp saganki.

 What you need for barbecue shrimp